Halfwalker/ansible-gitea/README.md

 ## Important files

 /drone/drone.env
-: Contains env variable to configure drone and drone-runner.
+: Contains env variables to configure drone, drone-runner and drone-runner-exec.

 /drone/drone_cmdline.env
 : Contains the **DRONE_TOKEN** and **DRONE_SERVER** variables which hold the token and server location needed for the `drone` cmdline too.